Formal remuneration policy

 - If the remuneration policy was reviewed, a description of all significant changes must be included in the remuneration policy as well as guidance on how the voting results and opinions of the shareholders with regard to the remuneration policy and the remuneration report have been taken into account since the most recent vote on this topic.

-Except for the first element in this list, these requirements are new and much more detailed, thereby providing a more granular view on the remuneration policy of listed companies.
+Except for the first element in this list, these requirements are new and much more detailed than under the previous regime, thereby providing a more granular view of the remuneration policy of listed companies.

 If the first formal remuneration policy is not approved by the shareholders' meeting, the listed company may continue to remunerate the directors, other executives and persons entrusted with the daily management in accordance with the existing practices or the previously approved remuneration policy.
 A revised formal remuneration policy must be provided to the next shareholders' meeting.